VMGWARE/js-validator/README.md

 - `getErrors()`: Retrieves current validation errors.
 - `getPassedFields()`: Gets fields that passed validation.
 - `reset()`: Resets the validator's state.
+- `updateRules(rules)`: Updates the validation rules.
+- `updateMessages(messages)`: Updates the error messages.
+- `updateOptions(options)`: Updates the validator's options.

 ## License

 This library is open-sourced under the MIT License, allowing for wide usage and modification.

-By understanding and utilizing the features of JS Validator, developers can ensure robust and user-friendly data validation in their JavaScript applications.
+See the [LICENSE](LICENSE) file for details.
+Feel free to submit issues and pull requests to help improve the library.

+## Who should use this library?

+This library is ideal for developers who want a simple, yet powerful validation library for their JavaScript or TypeScript applications.
+It's suitable for a wide range of use cases, from simple form validations to complex business logic.

+Now that the random text is over, I would like to say that this library is for anyone who wants to use it.
+I made it for projects of VMG Ware as a central validation library.
+But I thought it would be nice to share it with the world.
+So here it is.
+I hope you enjoy it.